-To make it easier for you to choose the trip for which you have the ability to carry out, we use a two-scale grading system to define to difficulty of our ski trips, hikes and alpine touring.
+To make it easier for you to choose the trip for which you have the ability to carry out, we use a two-scale grading system to define to difficulty of our ski and mountainbike trips.

-We have a grading table for our hiking trips and alpine touring trips and another table for our ski trips.
+We have a grading table our trips.
 The grading system is explained through a short description and the table you find below.

 The two-scale system to grade difficulties means the following: